jasperkatzban/portfolio-site/content/blog-posts/hopper.md

 title = "Frog Hopper"

 +++
-Design Nature is a course at Olin aiming to integrate principles in bio-inspired design with sustainable prototyping.
+Design Nature is a course at Olin which integrates principles in bio-inspired design with sustainable prototyping.
 Students get a hands-on introduction to mechanical design and rapid prototyping, looking to the results of millions of years of evolution for design cues.

 For our first project, we used recycled materials to design a 'hopper' contraption inspired by organisms in nature that jump — frogs, kangaroos, and insects like the click beetle.